 Good morning lovelies!I am a firm believer that we are all hardwired to love and crave certain foods.
 When we get it in our heads, said-mentioned-food becomes an obsession.
 It’s something we absolutely must have.
 Like crack.
 Yes.
 Crack.
 We all have our own food-crack.
+What is yours?

 For some people it’s a specific food, like chocolate.
 Or ice cream.
 Others pine for more of a general theme – like salt.
 Still yet, I know someone who can’t get enough alcohol.
 Let’s face it – 10 years working in the serving industry, I know a lot of someones who can’t get enough alcohol.

 Personally – I need mac and cheese.
 Alcohol is a close second.
 But primarily, mac and cheese.

 When that urge hits, nothing else will do.
 I lust after the stuff.
 The unparalleled comfort of the carby pasta and gooey-sticky-sweet-lasciviousness of melted cheese gets me every time.
 The only thing better than hot, fresh from the oven mac and cheese?
 Cold mac and cheese that I pick at with my fingers.
 There’s just something about the texture and the taste and the brain high that comes with it.
 And I’ll mow it until there’s nothing left to mow.
 Pair it with a good bottle of vino and I am one happy chicken.